PayString/paystring-documentation/docs/best-practices.md

 ### Use TLS (Transport Layer Security)

 Your implementation of PayID must use TLS.
+For an example of this implementation, see [NGINX Reverse Proxy + SSL setup](remote-deployment#nginx-reverse-proxy--ssl-setup).

 ## Best practices for PayID implementation